MOVE home loan packages can help you buy a property with minimal extra costs.

-Established in 1968 as the Railway Credit Union, MOVE is a member only financial institution providing its products and services to workers and family members of the transport and logistics industry.
-These include savings accounts, insurance and loans.
+First established in 1968 as the Railway Credit Union to service railway workers and their families and rebranded in 2016 to MOVE People Driven Banking in order to open their services to those in the greater rail, transport and logistics industries and their families.
+MOVE is a customer-owned financial institution providing its products and services to workers and family members of the rail, transport and logistics industry.
+These include savings accounts, insurance, and loans.

 As part of their product line, MOVE has included home loan choices designed for specific purposes.
 Whether you are a first time home buyer or a property investor, there is a loan that can meet those needs.